The Mailbox (film)

 The Mailbox is a 1977 American 24-minute short film produced by BYU Motion Picture Studios.
 The film is available through the Brigham Young University Office of Creative Works on a compilation DVD with other LDS films.

 Plot

-Lethe, an grandmother, goes to the mailbox every day as she hopes her children have sent her a letter.
+Lethe, a grandmother, goes to the mailbox every day as she hopes her children have sent her a letter.
 She asks her children to write instead of having short phone calls, but they never send any.
 One of Lethe's daughters finally sends he a letter, but only to tell her they are putting her in a retirement home.
 After Lethe gets her letter, she goes to open it but collapses.
 Before she dies she asks her neighbor to tell her children that she was so happy to finally get a letter.